SNodeC/snode.c/README.md

 The installation of SNode.C is straight forward:

 - In a first step all necessary tools and libraries are installed.
-- Afterwards SNode.C can be cloned, compiled, and installed.
+- Afterwards SNode.C can be cloned, compiled and installed.

 ## Supported Systems and Hardware

-The main development of SNode.C takes place on an *Debian Sid* style Linux system.
-Since *Debian Bookworm* SNode.C compiles also on *Debian stable*, though, it should compile cleanly on every Linux system provided that all required tools and libraries are installed.
+The main development of SNode.C takes place on a *Debian Sid* style Linux system.
+Since *Debian Bookworm* it compiles also on *Debian stable*.
+Though, it should compile cleanly on every Linux system provided that all required tools and libraries are installed.

-SNode.C is known to compile and run successfull, tested on
+SNode.C is known to compile and run successfull on

 -   **x86-64** architecture
 -   **Arm** architecture (32 and 64 bit) tested on